scrabbletank/farhome-rules/rulesdoc.md

 You may move up to your move speed in tiles.
 Some terrain, such as difficult terrain, requires 2 tiles of movement for every tile you traverse.
 Movement does not have be done all at once, you can split your movement as many times as you want.
 For example if you have a movement of 5 you may move 3 tiles, take another action, and then move the remaining 2 tiles.

 #### Sprint (2 AP, can only be used after move, once per turn)
-You may move up to your sprint speed plus dexterity score in tiles.
+You may move up to your sprint speed, adding your dexterity score in tiles.
 Negative dexterity has no effect on your sprint speed.
 Moving while sprinting follows the same rules as the Move action.

 #### Reaction Attack (2 AP)
 When a creature tries to leave your zone of control (the 5 adjacent tiles in front of your character, making a U shape) you may make a reaction attack against them.
 You cannot use maneuvers (unless the maneuver says it can be used as a reaction) and the attack uses the default Attack rules.